 Back to School Traffic Safety Tips

 As the summer comes to an end, school zones come alive with children and parents returning to usher in a new year of learning.
-With this increase in traffic comes a need for increased care from drivers who are passing through these busy spaces.
-Whether you have a child going back to school, or you simply drive through a school zone on your morning commute, here are some tips to help make the roads safer for everyone.
+With the increase in traffic comes a need for increased attention from parents dropping off and picking up their children, along with drivers who are passing through these busy spaces.

 Just like kids learn to be kind to others at school, let’s help keep everybody safe by taking a few extra moments to ‘drive kind’ in school zones.
 Here are some tips to help make school zones safer for everyone.

 - Build in time to prevent rushing.
 We understand the pressure parents can feel when it comes to dropping off and picking up their children.
 Anticipate school zone congestion and give yourself extra time to get through it safely.

 - Expect the unexpected.
 Look out for safety risks such as kids darting from cars, along with kids who are cycling and other pedestrians.

 - Follow school zone rules.
 Respect your school’s drop off and pick up procedures, along with traffic rules such as driving within the speed limit, stopping at marked cross walks and not driving distracted.